 How To Season And Care For A Cast Iron Skillet

-My Cast Iron skillet has seen a lot of love over the years of use.
+My Cast Iron skillet has seen a lot of love over the years of regular use.
 From sizzling steaks to homemade flour tortillas, this cast-iron pan has seen it all, but you’d never know by looking at it because all it needs is proper care.

 Yes, Cast Iron pans can be a bit more high maintenance to use, but the reward is worth it.
 In return, they’ll crust your steak to perfection and gently toast your tortillas as though it was a Mexican brick oven.

 Why Use Cast Iron?

 Cast Iron cookware is in it for the long haul.
 You can easily use the same brand-new pans you received at your bridal shower to cook your own granddaughter’s welcome home dinner, some 40 off years later.

 Iron skillets are also versatile.
 It can be used on the stove top as well as in the oven.
 Unless you’re using an expensive dutch oven, most household pans aren’t designed for use in the oven as they can’t stand the high temperature.

 Finally, say goodbye to pancakes that are undercooked on one side and charred on the other.
 Cast Iron provides an even heating element making it simple to cook a variety of foods which require even cooking.